Enoouo/Pro-CS2_DMA/README.md

 # How to use ❓

   1. Download the latest [release](https://github.com/Enoouo/Pro-CS2_DMA/releases).
-  2. Download the [map](https://github.com/Enoouo/Pro-CS2_DMA/tree/main/maps) files in the project's maps directory.
-  3. After extracting, maintain the following directory structure.
-     - 📁web radar
-       - radar.exe
-       - ...
-       - ...
-     - 📁maps
-        - de_mirage
-        - de_inferno
-        - de_dust2
-        - ...
-        - ...
-     - Pro CS2.exe
-     - config.cfg
-     - offsets
-     - leechcore.dll
-     - ...
-     - ...
-  4. Run `radar.exe` (if using this feature).
+  2. Run `radar.exe` (if use this feature).
-  5. Run `Pro CS2.exe`
+  3. Run `Pro CS2.exe`
-  6. Enjoy the game😀
+  4. Enjoy the game😀

 # Planned tasks 📑

-  - [ ] Fix the slight delay in ESP display (It seems like only I have this issue?
+  - [x] Fix the slight delay in ESP display (It seems like only I have this issue?
 My friend doesn't.
 Do you guys have it?)
   - [x] Optimize aimbot movement trajectory to make it more human-like
-  - [ ] Customize multiple bone selections for aimbot (currently: rifle: head, neck; pistol: head; sniper rifle: head, neck, upper torso, lower torso)
+  - [x] Customize multiple bone selections for aimbot (currently: rifle: head, neck; pistol: head; sniper rifle: head, neck, upper torso, lower torso)
   - [ ] Add a dead zone to aimbot
   - [x] Fix the performance of sniper rifles under the Magnet triggerbot function
   - [x] Improve web radar functionality
-  - [ ] Add item flight trajectory to web radar
+  - [x] Add item flight trajectory to web radar
-  - [ ] Address issues related to C4, as traversing C4 consumes too much performance.
+  - [x] Address issues related to C4, as traversing C4 consumes too much performance.
 It's currently disabled and will be improved once a solution is found
-  - [ ] Optimize memory reading performance
+  - [x] Optimize memory reading performance
   - [x] Revise kmbox-related code